KID M : Metropolis + Kid A

 from Blade Runner--the sci-fi film based on Philip K. Dick's Do Androids

---where Dr. Tyrell shades his office window (right
+Dream of Electric Sheep--where Dr. Tyrell shades his office window (right

 pic).